dakoo/dakoo.github.io/_posts/2015-08-17-simple-file-server.md

 ### serve-static in expressjs

-1. Make a project folder
+- Make a project folder

-2. Run `npm init` to initialize the node project.
+- Run `npm init` to initialize the node project.

-3. Install finalhandler and serve-static npms.
+- Install finalhandler and serve-static npms.

-> npm init
-> npm install —save-dev final handler serve-static
+> npm init; npm install —save-dev final handler serve-static

-4. Make a file - server.js - in the project root folder.
+- Make a file - server.js - in the project root folder.

-5. Add the following contents to the server.js file.
+- Add the following contents to the server.js file.
 The file path with the serveStatic function should be changed for your file path.
 {% highlight javascript %}
 var http = require('http');